j1xlte-gtelwifiue/android_device_samsung_j1xlte/README.md

 e2fsck -fy external_sd/rootfs.img
 e2fsck -fy external_sd/android-rootfs.img
 ```
+- Sometimes audio will stop working.
+To fix this, you will need to boot stock Android.
+You may want to keep halium-boot.img and the stock bootimg on your phone to easily switch between them in TWRP.

 ## Building
 These instructions are intended for developers, and may not be perfect.
 Precompiled files can be downloaded from the [releases](https://github.com/j1xlte-gtelwifiue/android_device_samsung_j1xlte/releases) page.